 - Depending on your plan, you can also make arrangements for medical emergencies and choose your Power of Attorney.

 - If you are married or in a common-law relationship, you and your spouse (or partner) can use the same account and mirror your wishes.

 - Print and sign your will before storing it securely.

 - Your Willful account allows unlimited free changes to your will.

-Willful (Online Wills) vs. Will Kits vs. Lawyer
+Willful (Online Wills) vs. Lawyer vs. Will Kits

 Online wills like Willful and Legalwills offer a middle point between using basic will kits you can purchase anywhere and visiting a lawyer.

 DIY will kits or the ones you purchase off the shelf are often very generic and do not take specific provincial legislation into consideration.
 Since you are left to figure out things on your own, there is a high chance for errors which may render the entire will invalid.